 When p-type and n-type atoms meet at the junction, recombination between some of the electrons of the n-side and holes of the p-side takes place.
 As both n-type and p-type atoms are neutral, then n-type atoms and p-type atoms that have contributed to recombination will lose electrons and holes respectively.

 So, n-type donor atoms will become positively charged ions and p-type acceptor atoms will become negatively charged ions after the recombination.
 This recombination takes place at a small width at either side of the junction and only the atoms nearer to the junction contribute to recombination.
 Now, the n-side near the junction gets positive potential and the p-side near the junction gets negative potential.
 This potential difference across the junction opposes electrons and holes to move further across the junction.
 Because electrons cannot move from higher potential to lower potential and holes cannot move from lower potential to higher potential.
 Therefore, this potential difference across the p-n junction is called the Potential Barrier.

 Depletion layer of p-n junction:

-Depletion layer is the small region consisting only minority ions extended at either side of the junction.
-There are no majority carriers inside depletion region.
-In above diagram, W is the width of the depletion layer of p-n junction.
+The depletion layer is the small region consisting of only minority ions extended at either side of the junction.
+There are no majority carriers inside the depletion region.
+In the above diagram, W is the width of the depletion layer of the p-n junction.